vheim/TelemetryMovement/README.md

 # movement_general
-Collection of code to filter, process and analyse animal-borne telemetry (acoustic and satellite) data
+Collection of code to filter, process and analyse animal-borne telemetry (acoustic and satellite) data.